andrewrlee/github-thrift-client-server/README.md

 `APP_MONGO_HOST=127.0.0.1 APP_MONGO_PORT=9000 APP_GITHUB_TOKEN=blah-blah-blah java -jar feeder-0.1.0-SNAPSHOT-standalone.jar`

+The .deb can be built by running `release.sh` script in the release directory.

 ##Run with Docker

 This obviously requires docker to be installed.
 There a 3 containers, 1 for each of the following service: